raheelaahmed/rock-paper-scossors/README.md

 Rock-Paper-Scissors is a classic hand game enjoyed by people of all ages.
 I have created this game for computers and mobiles.
 It's a single-player game where you compete against the computer.
 I've provided buttons for you to choose your move (rock, paper, or scissors), and the computer picks its move randomly.

-## UX Design:

-   ### Target Audience:

-This website is designed to be user-friendly and suitable for all age groups.

-### Overall Look and Feel:

-The visual style should be clean, simple, and appealing to a broad audience.
-Consider using bright colors and friendly fonts.

-### Layout and Usability:

-#### Clear Display: All game elements should be clearly displayed on the screen, including:
-    Player score
-    Computer score
-    Remaining Moves
-    Computer's chosen move
-### Intuitive Interface:
-Large, clear buttons for Rock, Paper, and Scissors.